New Earth (Christianity): Interpretation

 In Koine Greek, there were two words that are translated as "new" in the English Bible; neos and kainos.
 One Greek resource states:

 That kainos should not be taken as something totally new can be seen in a passage like the following:

 Here the Apostle Paul uses kainos in the expression "new creation."
 Paul did not intend to convey the idea that this is a completely different individual.
 There is continuity between the old person and the new person to such an extent that it remains the same person, but renovated.
 The person is the same, but the quality of that person has been transformed.

 In the same way, the biblical concept of the New Earth is one of renovation and restoration.
 Either on this current earth or on a rebuilt new planet.
 This conclusion is supported by Peter's words in his public speech in the temple at Jerusalem.

-This earth, however, will be either cleansed or destroyed by a great great very hot tempature of heat or fire, for the purpose of restoration as expressed in the following passage:
+This earth, however, will be either cleansed or destroyed by a very hot temperature of heat or a great fire, for the purpose of restoration as expressed in the following passage:

+Catholicism

+Official teaching

+The Roman Catholic Church links New Earth with New Creation (theology), seeing them both signified in Baptism.
+Baptismal grace - in particular, the fruit of the Holy Spirit - is a foretaste of eternal life in Paradise, which in turn is a foretaste of deified life in the New Earth on Judgment Day.

+On Judgment Day, Heaven will unite with the Universe via the Second Coming, whereby the whole Universe and all angels and saints will be deified, just as Jesus' humanity was deified via his resurrection.
+The Universe is unconditionally predestined for deification, while angels' and persons' respective predestinations are both conditioned on moral behavior.

+Despite being resurrected unto immortality along with the saints, the damned - along with Satan and the rest of the demons - will forever be prisoners in hell.
+By rejecting God, they reject eternal deified life with God in the New Earth.

+The deified Universe, and all creatures therein, is collectively called the "New Jerusalem" or "Heavenly Jerusalem" because it is the definitive house and reign of God.